Skip to content

 Set Up Role Permissions

-For each entity, a permission profile controls four actions:
+For each entity, a profile grants four actions:

 • Create — Can the user create new records?